taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Felix, defeated: **"Yes...they think it was the [liver transplant](https://skincancer.ucsf.edu/transplant-patients)..."**

-Beatriz, gently: **"Do you want to go home?
-The lab can cover your flight..."**
+Beatriz, gently: **"Felxi, do you want to go home?
+We could cover your flight..."**

 Felix: **"Are you sure?"**